Can a business lawyer help you avoid lawsuits? Imagine your most important business agreement has been breached by the other side. What would you do?

 (3) Have disputes settled in a location that minimizes your costs.

-Related Article: 5 Things You Should Review With Your Business Lawyer Annually
+Related Article: 5 Things You Should Review With Your Business Attorney Annually

 1. Alternative Dispute Resolution Clauses